lfmartinezpantoja/hiberus-checkout-service/README.md

 # hiberus-checkout-service

-Este servicio es el encargado de la administración de ordenes de compra, el servicio y los servicios usados por este fueron desarrollados usando java 1.8, maven y el framework spring boot en su version 2.3.1, el servicio recibe una orden de compra y realiza las siguientes acciones:
-1. valida si el cliente existe usando el servicio hiberus-client-service
-2. realiza el calculo del  monto total a pagar  y el total de productos usando el servicio hiberus-bill-service.
-3. realiza la lgoisitica necesaria de la orden de compra

-Para correr el servicio se deben seguir las siguientes instrucciones:
-1. Descargar los repositorios: hiberus-commons-service, hiberus-config-server, hiberus-client-service, hiberus-bill-service, hiberus-logistic-service y  hiberus-checkout-service, hay un repositorio opcional llamado hiberus-files que contiene la coleccion de postman para crear cliente y enviar petición checkout, ademas de un script para crear la base de datos necesaria.
-3. Antes de obtener las imagenes de docker de los servicios es necesario correr una base de datos mysql para los servicios, para ello en ese caso se propone usar un imagen docker y correr el siguiente comando: sudo docker run -p 3306:3306 --name hiberus -e MYSQL_ROOT_PASSWORD=P4ssW0rdH1b3rus -d mysql:5.7.5 Los servicios estan configurados en el hiberus-config-server usando el usuario root y  la constraseña anterior.
-2. Los servicios poseen un puglin de docker que permite obtenerla imagen de cada uno de los servicios bajo el estandar:
-hiberus/{nombre-servicio}:0.0.1-SNAPSHOT, para ello se debe ejecutar mvn clean install en cada proyecto.
-Cabe destacar que para correr y/o obtener la imagen de cada servicio es necesario que el servicio hiberus-config-server este corriendo.
-Por ello siempre debe ser el primer servicio en ejecutarse.
-4. Una vez obtenidas todas la imagenes de docker se debe corre cada una de las imagenes de la siguiente manera: docker run -d -p {portService}:{portService}  hiberus/{nombre-servicio}:0.0.1-SNAPSHOT donde portService es el puerto de cada uno de los servicios definidos en el hiberus-config-server
-5. Para que el servicio funcione adecuadamente se debe usar al menos un cliente existente el la base de datos, para ello se debe usar la colección de postman del repositorio hiberus-files, ahí se encuentra la peticion client , la cual crea un cliente el cual servira para posteriormente ejecutar la peticion checkout.
+This service is in charge of the administration of purchase orders, the service and the services used by these were developed using java 1.8, maven and the spring boot framework in version 2.3.1, The service receives a purchase order and performs the following actions:
+1. validate if the client exists using the hiberus-client-service
+2. calculates the total amount to pay and the total products using the hiberus-bill-service.
+3. complete the necessary documentation of the purchase order

+To run the service, the following instructions must be followed:
+1. Download the repositories: hiberus-commons-service, hiberus-config-server, hiberus-client-service, hiberus-bill-service, hiberus-logistic-service and hiberus-checkout-service, there is an optional repository called hiberus-files that contains the postman collection to create a client and send a checkout request, in addition to a script to create the necessary database.
+3. Before obtaining the docker images of the services, it is necessary to run a mysql database for services, for this in this case it is proposed to use a docker image and run the following command: sudo docker run -p 3306: 3306 --name hiberus -e MYSQL_ROOT_PASSWORD = P4ssW0rdH1b3rus -d mysql: 5.7.5 The services are configured in the hiberus-config-server using the root user and the previous password.
+2. The services have a docker puglin that allows obtaining the image of each of the services under the standard: hiberus / {service-name}: 0.0.1-SNAPSHOT, to do this you must run mvn clean install on each project.
+It should be noted that to run and / or obtain the image of each service, the hiberus-config-server service must be running.
+So it should always be the first service to run.
+4. Once all the docker images have been obtained, each one of the images must be run as follows: docker run -d -p {portService}: {portService} hiberus / {service-name}: 0.0.1-SNAPSHOT where portService is the port of each of the services defined in the hiberus-config-server
+5. For the service to work properly, at least one existing client must be used in the database, for this you must use the postman collection of the hiberus-files repository, there is the client request, which creates a client which will serve to later execute the checkout request.